Motorcycle Parking Laws in California

 Is it legal to share a metered parking spot in California?

-Again, the short answer is no. However, jurisdictions vary significantly in their enforcement of this rule.
+Jurisdictions vary significantly in their enforcement of this rule, which is often subject to local ordinance.
 In some California towns, it is unheard of to receive a violation for parking between metered spaces.
 In many others, however, cops and parking enforcement officers will quickly cite you for doing this.

 or call our toll-free hotline at 1-888-5-RIDERZ.